The Founder's Guide to

 Overview

 The Berkeley Catalyst Fund is a venture capital fund established to support early-stage startups in the life sciences sector.
-Founded by Dr. Ted Hou, Mr. Drew Lanza, and Dr. Laura Smoliar, the fund collaborates closely with UC Berkeley, Lawrence Berkeley National Laboratory, and UC San Francisco.
-This partnership enhances its ability to identify and nurture innovative companies in biotechnology and healthcare.
+Founded by Dr. Ted Hou, Mr. Drew Lanza, and Dr. Laura Smoliar, the fund collaborates closely with prestigious institutions such as UC Berkeley, Lawrence Berkeley National Laboratory, and UC San Francisco.
+This collaboration enhances the fund's ability to identify and nurture innovative startups that can drive advancements in healthcare and biotechnology.

-Located in the San Francisco Bay Area, the fund aims to create a thriving startup ecosystem.
-A unique aspect of the fund is its commitment to sharing a portion of its returns with the UC Berkeley Foundation, specifically to benefit the College of Chemistry.
-This initiative underscores the fund's dedication to fostering academic and entrepreneurial collaboration.
+Located in the San Francisco Bay Area, the fund is designed to share a portion of its returns with the UC Berkeley Foundation, specifically benefiting the College of Chemistry.
+This unique structure not only supports the academic community but also fosters a vibrant startup ecosystem that encourages innovation and research.

 Learn More